Setting Up Your Page Information/Content

 • Create a link.
 Add the destination URL, the anchor text, and whether to open in a new window.

-• If you are creating links manually, use the correct link format and double-check that you have added the close tag </a>.
+• If you're creating links manually, use the correct link format and double-check that you added the close tag </a>.

 Use text links to smoothly direct your visitors to valuable related pages within your site or to lead them to your monetization models.

-Wherever possible, do not relegate your income-producing links to a listing at the end of your TIER 2 or 3 page.
 Some visitors will assume that a sales pitch is coming next and they will ignore these links (or even worse, exit the site).

-Text links also help Search Engines to deep-spider your site.
+Text links also help search engines to deep-spider your site.
 Make it easier for them to do their job!

-Your TIER 2 page links have three goals...
+Your Tier 2 page links have three goals...

-Your TIER 3 page links have four goals...
+Your Tier 3 page links have four goals...

 An Example From anguilla-beaches.com